electron/electronjs.org-old/docs/infrastructure.md

 * [electron-apps](https://www.npmjs.com/package/electron-apps)
 * [electron-api-historian](https://www.npmjs.com/package/electron-api-historian)

-As new versions of website dependencies published to npm, our [Dependabot setup](https://app.dependabot.com/accounts/electron/projects/11963) automatically opens PRs to update the `package.json` and `package-lock.json` as appropriate.
+As new versions of website dependencies are published to npm, our [Dependabot setup](https://app.dependabot.com/accounts/electron/projects/11963) automatically opens PRs to update the `package.json` and `package-lock.json` as appropriate.
 If the dependency is one of the four packages mentioned above, Dependabot will automatically merge (and thus deploy) the new version when the PR goes green.

 In addition to these packages, the data from the `electron/algolia-indices` repository is published to npm as [electron-algolia-indices](https://www.npmjs.com/package/electron-algolia-indices).
-This package isn't used by the website; instead, it is uploaded to Algolia's hosted search service.
-The npm package is for use by end-users.
+This package isn't used by the website directly; instead, the index data is uploaded to Algolia's hosted search service, which is integrated into the website via Algolia's client-side search library.
+The npm package is for use by end-users and to run the [search example app on Heroku](https://electron-algolia.herokuapp.com/).

 ## `electron-i18n`